Unchecked Pointers and the Boundaries of Generic Programming

 required: 'std::random_access_iterator<std::_List_iterator<int>>'

 note: no known conversion from 'std::bidirectional_iterator_tag' to 'std::random_access_iterator_tag'This is plain English, folks!
-It tells you that list's iterator is a bidirectional iterator, but you required a random-access iterator—the types don't match.
-You don't need to dig into stl_algo.h's source code, you don't need to understand SFINAE substitution failure mechanisms.
-The error message points directly to the constraint itself.
+It tells us that the list iterator is a bidirectional iterator, while the requirement is a random access iterator, so the types don't match.
+You don't need to dig into the stl_algo.h source code, nor do you need to understand the SFINAE (Substitution Failure Is Not An Error) mechanism; the error message points directly to the constraint itself.

-I specifically looked up what std::sortable actually requires.
-Its definition chain is roughly: std::sortable<I> requires std::permutable<I>, and std::permutable<I> requires std::forward_iterator<I>—note, this only requires a forward iterator, not a random-access iterator.
-Additionally, it requires the iterator's value type to satisfy indirect_strict_weak_order (meaning it can be compared with a given predicate), and to support swap operations.
-Previously, all of this was buried in the prose descriptions of the standard document; only library implementors would ever look at it.
-Now it has become a queryable, referenceable code entity.
-You can even jump to its definition in your IDE.
+I specifically checked what std::sortable actually requires.
+The definition chain is roughly: std::sortable<I> requires std::permutable<I>, and std::permutable<I> requires std::forward_iterator<I>—note that this only requires a forward iterator, not a random access iterator.
+Additionally, the iterator's value type must satisfy indirect_strict_weak_order (meaning it can be compared using a given predicate) and support swap operations.
+Previously, all of this was hidden in the prose of the standard documentation, something only library implementers would look at.
+Now, it has become a queryable, referenceable code entity; you can even jump to the definition in your IDE.

 permutable<I>requiresforward_iterator<I>. — cppreference, std::sortable [1] cppreference, std::sortable